kaboc/async-phase/packages/async_phase_notifier/README.md

 `async_phase` is a separate package, included in this package.
 See [its document][AsyncPhase] for details not covered here.

+### value.data vs data

+`data` is a getter for `value.data`.
+The former is handy and more type-safe as it is non-nullable if the generic type `T` of `AsyncPhaseNotifier<T>` is non-nullable, whereas tha latter is always nullable, often requiring a null check or a non-null assertion.

 ### Listening for phase changes

 #### listen()